Heard asked if she’ll tell her daughter ‘everything’ about Depp legal battle

 ‘I did everything I could to stand up for myself and the truth’

-Amber Heard was asked if she’ll tell her one-year-old daughter “everything” about the legal battle with ex-husband Johnny Depp.
+Amber Heard asked if she will tell her daughter about everything she has gone through

-During an interview with Savannah Guthrie of NBC News, the journalist asked Ms Heard how she views her future.
+Amber Heard was asked if she’ll tell her one-year-old daughter “everything” about the legal battle with ex-husband Johnny Depp during her first sitdown interview since the verdict came down in his favour.

 “One day you may want to tell your daughter about this,” Ms Guthrie said.
 “Or have to tell your daughter about everything you’ve gone through.
 What would you want to say?”